-Crucially, note that in each scenario, the expectation values of only a restricted set of observables converge to thermal expectation values, and such considerations allow, at best, an agent-dependent notion of what seems to be at equilibrium~\cite{Jaynes_1957}.
+Crucially, note that in each above scenario, coarse-graining is required and the expectation values of only a restricted set of macroscopic observables converge to thermal expectation values, and such considerations allow, at best, an agent-dependent notion of what seems to be at equilibrium.
 One agent restricted to certain energy and time scales, determining their coarse-graining and chosen macroscopic observables, may not agree with other agents with access to more fine-grained observables.
-Thus, in all the above approaches, the increase in entropy, the approach to equilibrium and ultimately the derived thermodynamics are (partly) a consequence of the lack of knowledge of physical agents~\cite{Jaynes_1957}, and not (solely) the properties of physical systems in and of itself.
+For example, an agent might adopt a coarse-graining such that the system’s entire phase space is treated as a single averaged cell and they may classify the system as being in equilibrium, since its coarse-grained observable expectation values do not change in time.
+This deliberately extreme example already shows how epistemic restrictions influence the identification of thermodynamic equilibrium and the situation considerably worsens when multiple agents with conflicting criteria of equilibrium assess multiple systems.
+Thus, in the above approaches, the notion of entropy and its increase, the approach to equilibrium and ultimately the derived thermodynamics are (partly) attributable to the lack of knowledge of agents, and not (solely) a consequence of the physical properties of systems in and of itself.